Willian199/dart_ddi/README.md

 **Recommendation**: Suitable for objects that are stateless or have shared state across the entire application.

 **Use Case**: Application or device properties, like platform or dark mode settings, where the object's state needs to be consistent across the entire application.

+**Required Dependencies**: You can use the `required` parameter to ensure dependencies are registered and ready before instance creation.
+Validation occurs during `register()`.

 **Note**: